lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 [^2]: I use *men* artist, a purposefully odd-sounding turn of phrase, to accentuate the double standard with women artists.
 [^3]: *Towards a digital commons of public art* was a Maison MONA project funded by the Canada Arts Council.
 Between 2023 and 2024, our team experimented with the potential, viability, and usefulness of linked open data (LOD), while also aiming to generate interest in the semantic web within the artistic and cultural community.
 The main focus was to increase the visibility of artists involved in public art on the Wikidata, Wikimedia Commons, and Wikipedia platforms.
 By identifying the current initiatives, needs, and issues specific to the visual arts sector, this project intends to equip artists with good wiki practices and thus to foster the development of a digital commons of public art.
 [^4]: Saphira was an Alaskan Husky breed we adopted a few years ago.
 I used her shedding of Fall 2023, and ran out while covering West Island.
 She passed away in May 2025 and we miss her very much.
 [^5]: The timeline published in this article covers the years 1950 until 2024.
 In the notebook documenting the data visualisation experiments, I created several other views to better understand the entire time frame. https://observablehq.com/@maison-mona/chronologie-et-genre?collection=@maison-mona/gender-analysis
-[^6]: One such participatory activation was organised on April 17th 2024, during a end-of-year student exhibition (CIN7008).
+[^6]: Exhibition of the research-creation doctoral students of the art history, cinema and media studies department (Prof. Frédéric Dallaire, CIN7008, Winter 2024), public activation on April 17th 2024 at Université de Montréal.
-[^7]: The code for the participatory mapping activity is published on Github: https://github.com/lenaMK/doc/tree/main/viz/carte.
+[^7]: The participatory process also became a way to reveal my methods: I use data and write code to create digital visualisations and maps.
+Exhibiting the code and the digital map reinstates this algorithmic approach even when the “end result” is a physical map.
+The digital map is accessible at: https://lenamk.site/doc/viz/carte/ and the code is published on Github: https://github.com/lenaMK/doc/tree/main/viz/carte.
 [^8]: The MONA database was created as a data source for the MONA app.
 It unites public art collections to enable *in-situ* outreach and cultural mediation with a free mobile app.
 [^?]: Foot note explaining gender identity ? or in acknowledgements?.